Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-Each of the $R_c$ and $R_d$ regions is also given a background checkerboard pattern with the upperleft corner point getting a color 0.
-As above, the coloring of $R_\times$ and the fact that $p$, $q$ are odd gives that this is a consistent chromatic two-coloring of these regions.
-However, in each region we insert a portion of the canonical allowable pattern $\pi(M)$ that corresponds to the beginning steps of the computation of $M$, with the positions of 1s in the inserted piece having the same parity as the positions of 1s in the background.
+We color the $R_c$-labeled and $R_d$-labeled regions in two steps.
+In the first step, each of these regions is given a background checkerboard pattern with the upper-left corner point getting a color 0.
+As above, the coloring of the $R_\times$-labeled region and the fact that $p$, $q$ are odd give that this is a consistent proper two-coloring of these regions.
+Next, we override the background coloring by inserting in each $R_c$-labeled and $R_d$-labeled region a portion of the canonical allowable pattern $\pi(M)$ that corresponds to the beginning steps of the computation of $M$, with the positions of 1s in the inserted piece having the same parity as the positions of 1s in the background.
 For example, we may insert the first two lines of $\pi(M)$ corresponding to the initial step of the computation into the top two rows of $R_c$ and $R_d$.
-Since $p-n, q-n>n>\ell$, there is enough room in $R_c$ and $R_d$ for the insertion.
+Since $p-n, q-n>n\geq \ell-1$, there is enough room in $R_c$ and $R_d$ for the insertion.
 We will make sure that the code for the starting cell appears near the horizontal center of the region.
-Note that the width of the pattern $\pi(M)$ is no more than $10N$ (since each step can access only one more cell and each symbol is coded by a 0,1-string with ten digits).
-By placing the code for the starting cell around the center, we ensure that the entire canonical allowable pattern, when extended beyond $R_c$ or $R_d$, will stay in a region directly above $R_c$ or $R_d$.
+Note that the width of the codes for the two initial steps of the computation is no more than $10N$ (since each step can access only one more cell and each symbol is coded by a 0,1-string with ten digits).
+By placing the code for the starting cell around the center, we ensure that the codes for the entire computation, when extended beyond the $R_c$-labeled or $R_d$-labeled regions, will stay in a region directly above the $R_c$-labeled or $R_d$-labeled region.
 This is illustrated in Figure~\ref{fig:glt}.

-Note that the coloring we have defined so far respects the subshift $Y$, since each $\ell\times\ell$ pattern appearing in the coloring can be extended to a prototypical element of $b^{\Z^2}$.
+Note that the coloring we have defined so far respects the subshift $Y$, since each $\ell\times\ell$ pattern appearing in the coloring can be extended to a prototypical element of $4^{\Z^2}$.

 Finally, it remains to color the ``interior'' parts of the tiles of $\gnpq$.
-As these points are not identified with any other points in forming the quotient $\gnpq$, we only need to make sure that the resulting coloring of each tile respects the subshift separately.
+As these points are not identified with any other points in forming the quotient $\gnpq$, we only need to make sure that the resulting coloring of each tile respects the subshift $Y$ separately.
 We consider the long tile $\Gcqadpa$, the other cases being similar.
 Figure~\ref{fig:glt} shows the coloring of the long tile which defines $g \res \Gcqadpa$.